zdhNarsil/verl/recipe/spin/README.md

 ---

 ## Key Function (compute_online_dpo_loss) and Related works
-SPIN (Chen et al., 2024) proposes an iterative self-play mechanism to fine-tune language models.
+SPIN (Chen et al., 2024) proposes an iterative self-play mecha nism to fine-tune language models.
 In each iteration, SPIN's training objective, when using a logistic loss function, is equivalent to Direct Preference Optimization (DPO) loss (Rafailov et al., 2023).

 This `verl` recipe realizes SPIN's core concept by using DPO loss iteratively (Xu et al., 2023; Xiong et al., 2023; Snorkel AI, 2024).
 This means that in each iteration, we fine-tune the LLM using DPO loss for preference optimization.
 Notably, Xu et al. (2023) explored iterative preference optimization with pairwise cringe loss, while Xiong et al. (2023) discussed how to bridge theory and practice for RLHF under KL constraints using iterative training.
 The concept of iterative preference learning was also explored in online DPO (Guo et al., 2024), which focuses on direct alignment from online AI feedback.
 In online DPO, preference data is dynamically updated during training, allowing the model to learn from its own generated data.